brotatotes/bht-automation/bht gen 3/Philippians/Chapter 2/Philippians 2 27 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:30
+- Timestamp: 12-19-2023 13:54:26
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 96
+- BHT Word Count: 94
-- BHT Commentary Usage: 39.13%
+- BHT Commentary Usage: 37.5%
-- BHT Quality Score: 2.1280313436748264
+- BHT Quality Score: 1.8968226653165072
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (69):
+- ChatGPT injected words (72):
-	['a', 'act', 'addition', 'always', 'an', 'and', 'apostles', 'as', 'by', 'caused', 'compassion', 'cured', 'death', 'distress', 'emotional', 'empathy', 'emphasizing', 'epaphroditus', 'even', 'experience', 'faith', 'for', 'friend', 'from', 'genuine', 'gift', 'god', 'grief', 'highlighted', 'him', 'his', 'illness', 'in', 'is', 'it', 'life', 'losing', 'mention', 'mercy', 'miracles', 'necessarily', 'not', 'of', 'our', 'over', 'paul', 'permanent', 'physical', 'potential', 'recovery', 'refers', 'reminds', 's', 'seen', 'shows', 'sickness', 'sorrow', 'sovereignty', 'suffering', 'text', 'that', 'the', 'this', 'to', 'upon', 'us', 'we', 'were', 'with']
+	['account', 'addition', 'and', 'apostle', 'apostles', 'as', 'been', 'bestowed', 'but', 'by', 'compounded', 'concern', 'constantly', 'dear', 'death', 'deep', 'emotional', 'epaphroditus', 'evident', 'expresses', 'for', 'friend', 'genuineness', 'gifts', 'given', 'god', 'have', 'he', 'health', 'heartfelt', 'his', 'holy', 'however', 'ill', 'imprisonment', 'in', 'investment', 'is', 'losing', 'means', 'mercy', 'miraculous', 'needed', 'not', 'of', 'on', 'ordinary', 'own', 'paul', 'prevailed', 'profound', 'rather', 'restoring', 'reveals', 's', 'severely', 'sorrow', 'spirit', 'that', 'the', 'this', 'thought', 'through', 'to', 'underscores', 'upon', 'verge', 'was', 'were', 'who', 'would', 'writing']
-- ChatGPT injected words (significant words only) (42):
+- ChatGPT injected words (significant words only) (45):
-	['act', 'addition', 'apostles', 'caused', 'compassion', 'cured', 'death', 'distress', 'emotional', 'empathy', 'emphasizing', 'epaphroditus', 'experience', 'faith', 'friend', 'genuine', 'gift', 'god', 'grief', 'highlighted', 'illness', 'life', 'losing', 'mention', 'mercy', 'miracles', 'necessarily', 'paul', 'permanent', 'physical', 'potential', 'recovery', 'refers', 'reminds', 's', 'seen', 'shows', 'sickness', 'sorrow', 'sovereignty', 'suffering', 'text']
+	['account', 'addition', 'apostle', 'apostles', 'bestowed', 'compounded', 'concern', 'constantly', 'dear', 'death', 'deep', 'emotional', 'epaphroditus', 'evident', 'expresses', 'friend', 'genuineness', 'gifts', 'given', 'god', 'health', 'heartfelt', 'holy', 'ill', 'imprisonment', 'investment', 'losing', 'means', 'mercy', 'miraculous', 'needed', 'ordinary', 'paul', 'prevailed', 'profound', 'restoring', 'reveals', 's', 'severely', 'sorrow', 'spirit', 'thought', 'underscores', 'verge', 'writing']

 ### Logs
-- Attempt 1 BHT: The verse speaks of sorrow upon sorrow, referring to the distress caused by Epaphroditus' sickness and the potential sorrow of losing him by death.
-This sickness, though not necessarily cured through miracles, demonstrated that miracles were not always a permanent gift for the apostles.
-Despite the generally joyous tone of this Epistle, the mention of sorrow highlights Paul's genuine grief and the potential addition of sorrow from losing his friend.
-Ultimately, Epaphroditus' recovery is seen as an act of God's compassion and mercy.
-This passage reminds us that even in the midst of our faith, we are not exempt from physical and emotional suffering, emphasizing the importance of empathy and the recognition of God's sovereignty over life and death.
+- Attempt 1 BHT: The apostle Paul writes with a sense of deep sorrow in this passage, expressing his concern for his dear friend Epaphroditus who was sick and on the brink of death.
+This shows that Paul, despite his apostolic authority, did not possess a permanent gift of miracles or inspiration but rather relied on the Spirit's guidance for each specific situation.
+He felt the weight of sorrow, both from the possibility of losing Epaphroditus and from his own imprisonment.
+It is notable that this is the only instance of sadness in an otherwise joyous epistle.
+Paul describes this sorrow as wave after wave, emphasizing the mounting and overwhelming nature of his grief.
+Nevertheless, God showed mercy by restoring Epaphroditus to health, not through a miraculous intervention but through ordinary means.
+This account affirms the genuineness of Paul's writing and highlights the depth of his emotions.
-- 🔄 Philippians 2:27 (attempt 1, 122 words, 35.0% quotes quality score: 2.118169017427265, V2 normalized quality score: 61.77, commentator tiers 1-3: 36.83%, 30.61%, 32.56%)
+- 🔄 Philippians 2:27 (attempt 1, 145 words, 35.05% quotes quality score: 1.9527220589462306, V2 normalized quality score: 56.27, commentator tiers 1-3: 37.18%, 36.98%, 25.84%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The mention of sorrow upon sorrow in the text refers to the distress caused by Epaphroditus' illness and the potential sorrow of losing him.
-This sickness, not necessarily cured by miracles, shows that miracles were not always a permanent gift for the apostles.
-Paul's genuine grief is highlighted, with the potential addition of sorrow from losing his friend.
-Epaphroditus' recovery is seen as an act of God's compassion and mercy.
-It reminds us that even in our faith, we experience physical and emotional suffering, emphasizing empathy and God's sovereignty over life and death.
+- Attempt 2 BHT: The apostle Paul reveals a deep sense of sorrow as he expresses concern for his beloved friend Epaphroditus, who was gravely ill.
+Paul's poignant words convey the limited nature of the apostles' gifts of miracles and inspiration, given only for specific occasions.
+His sorrow was compounded by the prospect of losing Epaphroditus, in addition to the hardships of his own imprisonment.
+However, Paul finds solace in God's mercy, as He restored Epaphroditus to health using ordinary means rather than a miraculous intervention.
+This heartfelt account demonstrates the authenticity of Paul's writing and reveals the profound emotional depth he experienced.
-- 🔄 Philippians 2:27 (attempt 2, 96 words, 39.13% quotes quality score: 2.1280313436748264, V2 normalized quality score: 62.1, commentator tiers 1-3: 37.85%, 29.81%, 32.34%)
+- 🔄 Philippians 2:27 (attempt 2, 102 words, 28.17% quotes quality score: 1.9180480902663928, V2 normalized quality score: 55.12, commentator tiers 1-3: 32.88%, 37.95%, 29.17%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The mention of sorrow upon sorrow refers to the distress caused by Epaphroditus' illness and the potential sorrow of losing him.
-This sickness shows that miracles were not always a permanent gift for the apostles.
-Paul's genuine grief and the potential addition of sorrow from losing his friend are highlighted.
-Epaphroditus' recovery is seen as an act of God's compassion and mercy.
-It reminds us that even in our faith, we experience physical and emotional suffering, emphasizing empathy and God's sovereignty over life and death.
+- Attempt 3 BHT: The apostle Paul's sorrow is evident as he expresses deep concern for his dear friend Epaphroditus, who was severely ill and on the verge of death.
+This reveals that miraculous gifts were not constantly bestowed upon the apostles, but rather given as needed by the Holy Spirit.
+Paul's sorrow would have been compounded by the thought of losing Epaphroditus in addition to his own imprisonment.
+However, God's mercy prevailed, restoring Epaphroditus to health through ordinary means.
+This heartfelt account underscores the genuineness of Paul's writing and his profound emotional investment.
-- 🔄 Philippians 2:27 (attempt 3, 88 words, 40.91% quotes quality score: 2.1121492624961338, V2 normalized quality score: 61.57, commentator tiers 1-3: 38.13%, 29.83%, 32.04%)
+- 🔄 Philippians 2:27 (attempt 3, 94 words, 37.5% quotes quality score: 1.8968226653165072, V2 normalized quality score: 54.41, commentator tiers 1-3: 30.64%, 39.46%, 29.91%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The mention of sorrow upon sorrow signifies the distress caused by Epaphroditus' illness and the potential sorrow of losing him.
-This reveals that miracles were not always a permanent gift for the apostles.
-Paul's genuine grief and the possibility of added sorrow from losing his friend are emphasized.
-Epaphroditus' recovery is viewed as an act of God's compassion and mercy.
-This passage reminds us that even in our faith, we encounter physical and emotional suffering, highlighting the significance of empathy and God's control over life and death.
+- Attempt 4 BHT: Paul's genuine concern is evident as he lamentably shares the news of Epaphroditus' serious illness.
+This revealing episode highlights the reality that the apostles did not possess permanent gifts of miracles or inspiration but relied on the Spirit's guidance for specific occasions.
+Paul's sorrow would have been compounded by the potential loss of Epaphroditus and his personal imprisonment.
+Thankfully, God showed mercy by restoring Epaphroditus to health through ordinary means.
+This authentic account emphasizes the depth of emotion in Paul's writing and underscores the value of genuine human connection.
-- 🔄 Philippians 2:27 (attempt 4, 90 words, 37.88% quotes quality score: 2.0762675293223856, V2 normalized quality score: 60.38, commentator tiers 1-3: 37.45%, 30.07%, 32.49%)
+- 🔄 Philippians 2:27 (attempt 4, 93 words, 31.94% quotes quality score: 1.6715734649768987, V2 normalized quality score: 46.92, commentator tiers 1-3: 28.28%, 38.94%, 32.78%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 5 BHT: The mention of sorrow upon sorrow highlights the distress caused by Epaphroditus' illness and the potential sorrow of losing him.
-This suggests that miracles were not always a permanent gift for the apostles.
-Paul's genuine grief and the possibility of added sorrow from losing his friend are emphasized.
-Epaphroditus' recovery is seen as an act of God's compassion and mercy.
-This reminds us that even in our faith, we experience physical and emotional suffering, underscoring the importance of empathy and recognizing God's sovereignty over life and death.
+- Attempt 5 BHT: Paul's sorrow is palpable in his heartfelt concern for his dear friend Epaphroditus, who was dangerously ill.
+This powerfully demonstrates that the apostles did not possess constant gifts of miracles or inspiration, but rather relied on the Spirit’s guidance as necessary.
+The prospect of losing Epaphroditus, combined with Paul’s own imprisonment, intensified his grief.
+Yet, God's mercy intervened, restoring Epaphroditus to health through ordinary means.
+This poignant account underscores the authenticity of Paul’s writing and the depth of his emotional investment in his relationships.
-- 🔄 Philippians 2:27 (attempt 5, 90 words, 37.88% quotes quality score: 2.0615864149621554, V2 normalized quality score: 59.89, commentator tiers 1-3: 37.15%, 30.31%, 32.54%)
+- 🔄 Philippians 2:27 (attempt 5, 89 words, 33.82% quotes quality score: 1.7961122485376988, V2 normalized quality score: 51.06, commentator tiers 1-3: 30.62%, 38.84%, 30.53%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Philippians 2:27 bht prompt v0.7 (96 words, 39.13% quotes)
+- ✅ Philippians 2:27 bht prompt v0.8 (94 words, 37.5% quotes)
-- quality score: 2.1280313436748264, V2 normalized quality score: 62.1, commentator tiers 1-3: 37.85%, 29.81%, 32.34%)
+- quality score: 1.8968226653165072, V2 normalized quality score: 54.41, commentator tiers 1-3: 30.64%, 39.46%, 29.91%)